VanillaTiger/readwise_onyx_boox/README.md

 python -m notification.notify --sender YOUR_EMAIL --receiver  TARGET_EMAIL --database_path notion
 ```

-read your google password from file to provide in send_email.py
+read your google password from .env that is used in send_email.py

 --------------------------------------------
 ## TODO Next